 Fares: Start from 41 Euros (49 USD)

-The Eurostar flies through the Chunnel deep beneath the English Channel at a speed of 300 km/h (186 mph), connecting London with mainland Europe.
+The Eurostar flies through the Chunnel deep beneath the English Channel at a speed of 186 mph, connecting London with mainland Europe.
 It’s easily the best way to take in a whirlwind tour of the area’s highlights, with the train dropping you off smack dab in the middle of each city.
 It helps to book your tickets in advance to get the best deal, or else you may suffer the high-priced consequences of last-minute purchases.
-There are three classes available — Standard, Standard Premier, and Business Premier — all of which offer free wifi and power outlets on the newest trains, but only the two higher classes offer complimentary food and drink service delivered to your seat.
+There are three classes available — standard, standard premier, and business premier — all of which offer free Wi-Fi and power outlets on the newest trains, but only the two higher classes offer complimentary food and drink service delivered to your seat.

 Experience the three grand cities of northwestern Europe by starting in London, the birthplace of your unhealthy Kate Middleton obsession.
 Board the Eurostar for Amsterdam, where bikes outnumber cars four to one.
-Spend a few days cycling from one world-class museum to another, then head back south to the City of Bread — I mean, Lights — to relax in the cafés of Paris.
-If you’re looking to extend your trip even further, keep an eye on the plans to extend this direct route to the heart of France’s wine country!
+Spend a few days cycling from one world-class museum to another, then head back south to the City of Bread — I mean, Lights — to relax in Paris’ cafes.

 Route: Beijing to Shenzhen